UCSC-nanopore-cgl/toil-marginPhase/README.md

 ### Docker Initialization ###

-The Toil script needs a docker image with the marginPhase excecutable to run.
+The Toil script needs two docker images to run: marginPhase (the core of the workflow), and cPecan (for realignment preprocessing)

 #### Quick Start ####

 ```
-cd marginPhase/toil/docker
+cd docker
-make
+ls | xargs -n1 -I{} bash -c "cd {} &amp;&amp; make"
 ```

 #### Under the Hood ####

-So that the identifier used to tag the docker image matches the marginPhase repository's commit hash, the docker image creator copies the current repository into the docker image instead of checking it out from github.
-This means that any differences between the current code and what's in the repository will be included (and perhaps be undocumented) in the docker image.
+The images are tagged with the current git version of the toil-marginPhase repository (so the state of the docker file can be determined through git history).
+As such, it is recommended that you only publish docker images which were created from an unmodified (or fully committed) repository.

-It is recommended that you only publish docker images which were created from an unmodified repository.
+To gather memory statistics, there are custom entrypoints which store the executable's output in a log file as well as resource usage debugging information.
+These require that the current working directory is mounted onto '/data'

 ### Toil ###